• Skip to primary navigation

 How to make vanilla sauce

-• I usually use pure vanilla extract for this.
+• Use quality vanilla.
+I use pure Traditional Mexican Vanilla or Vanilla Bean Paste for this.
 Don’t use artificial.
+My favorite vanilla comes from Blue Cattle Truck.
+It has a very low alcohol content (just 10%), which makes the flavor incredible.
 If you prefer using a vanilla bean, substitute the extract with 1 split and seeded vanilla bean.
 Cook the mixture with both the pod and seeds, and once the mixture is ready, discard the pod.

 • For a richer, thicker sauce, you can add butter to the recipe – up to 1 stick/113g. .